-Course Code Title Instructional hours per week Credits SK4 A010 (01) History of Sanskrit Literature Kerala Culture and Translation 5 4 SK4 B 05 Mahakavya, Alankara and Vritta 4 4 SK4 B 06 Natyasiddhantha 5 4 SK 4 C 07 (01) Lingnistics - II 3 2 SK4 C 08 (01) Indian Philosophy II- Non Vedic Schools 3 2 SK4 C 04 (02) Drama and Kerala Sanskrit Theatre 3 2
+Course Code Title Instructional hours per week Credits SK4 A010 (01) History of Sanskrit Literature Kerala Culture and Translation 5 4 SK4 B 05 Vyakarana and Nyaya I 4 4 SK4 B 06 Nataka 5 4 SK 4 C 07 (01) Indian Literary Theories 3 2 SK4 C 08 (01) Indian Philosophy II Non Vedic Schools 3 2 SK4 C 04 (02) Drama and Kerala Sanskrit Theatre 3 2

-B.A/B.SC DEGREE PROGRAMME SANKRIT SEMESTER - IV COMMON COURSE - X

-HISTORY OF SANSKRIT LITERATURE KERALA CULTURE & TRANSLATION
+SK 4 A 10 (01) B.A/B.SC DEGREE PROGRAMME SANKRIT SEMESTER - IV COMMON COURSE - X HISTORY OF SANSKRIT LITERATURE, KERALA CULTURE & TRANSLATION

 This course aims at a glimpse to the Epic literature, Historical Kavyas and Champu literature.
 The characterstics of these categories of Sanskrit literature are examined here.
-An overall performance of Keralite scholar of sanskrit literature is also perveived by this course.
+An overall performance of Keralite scholars of Sanskrit literature is also perceived by this course.
 The performing classical art forms of Kerala also comes under the preview of this course.
 Development of the translation skill among the students is also intended.

-To familiarise the general features of Ithihsas.
-Historical Kavyas and Champu Kavyas.
-To introduce the major Sanskrit works and Authors of Kerala.
-To impart a general a awaraness of the classical art forms like kutiyattam etc. To enable the students to translate from Sanskrit to English and Vice Versa.
+To familiarize the general features of Itihsas.
+Historical Kayyas and Campu Kayyas, to introduce the Major Sanskrit works and Authors of Kerala to impart a general a awaraness of the classical art forms like kutiyattam etc., to enable the students to translate from Sanskrit to English and Vice versa .are intended here.